Robyn Longhurst

+Robyn Longhurst FRSNZ is a New Zealand human geography academician.
+In 2006 she was appointed full professor at the University of Waikato.
+In 2015 at Waikato she took up the role of Deputy Vice-Chancellor (Academic).
+In 2024 she took up the same role at Te Herenga Waka—Victoria University of Wellington.

 Academic career

 After a 1996 PhD titled 'Geographies that matter: Pregnant bodies in public places' at the University of Waikato, Longhurst joined the staff, rising to full professor.
+Notable students include Lynda Johnston and Angeline Greensill.

 In 2018 Longhurst was elected a Fellow of the Royal Society of New Zealand.